sufali10/sufali10/README.md

 - **Software**: Microsoft Office Suite

 ### Interests
-- Solving mathematical puzzles and problems
+- Solving Mathematical puzzles and problems
-- Mathematical Modelling research
+- Keeping up with research of applied Mathematics within the field of Biology
-- Machine Learning
+- Keeping up with research in Machine Learning and applying Machine Learning techniques to solve problems
 - Developing and optimising software solutions

 ### Projects and Repositories